dyune/dyune/README.md

 hi
 - software b.eng at mcgill
-- i use: java, python, django, html/css/javascript, react.js
+- i use: java, python, django, react
 - i like dragonboating and bouldering
+- CURRENTLY LEARNING: next.js and postgreSQL

 <!---
 dyune/dyune is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.